jcuenod/doric-framework/README.md

 ### Exporting the Current Workspace

 The `doric-framework` package also provides the `exportWorkspace` function.
 This function serializes the current workspace into a minimal `Workspace`.
 That is, a `Widget[][]` including the position of widgets in columns as well as their non-falsy input values, subscription, sharing states.
+Thus, the return type of `exportWorkspace` may be passed into `<DoricFramework />` as the `workspace` prop.
+This allows workspace state to be restored across sessions.

 It may be imported alongside the `DoricFramework` component as follows: